clojure/data.alpha.replicant-server/readme.md

 ## Rationale

-While the ability to connect to Clojure REPLs over a wire is a powerful lever for programmers, the transport of data-structures can bog down an active connection.
-Replicant works to avoid sending data over the wire until it's requested.
-"Large" data structures (via length or depth) are "remotified" - stored in a cache on the server, passed as a remote reference.
-When more data is needed, a call is made internally over the remote connection to retrieve more data.
+While the ability to connect to Clojure REPLs over a wire is a powerful lever for programmers, the transport of data over an active connection is problemmatic in numerous ways:

+- Transport of large or deep collection is slow
+- Transport of lazy sequences forces realization
+- Not all objects are able to transport, some examples being:
+  - Objects with types unavailble to both sides of the wire
+  - Objects holding local resources (e.g. files, sockets, etc.)
+  - Functions
+- Not all objects are printable, and therefore unable to transport

+Replicant works to alleviate the issues outlined above by providing the following capabilities:

+- Replicant transports large collections by passing partial data over the wire.
+On the other side, Replicant constructs Remote Data Structures that act as Clojure data for read-only operations and request more data as needed
+- Replicant transports only the head of lazy sequences and on the other side can fetch more data as needed
+- Replicant handles objects that cannot transport by constructing remote references that may later serve as handles for evaluation when requested
+- Replicant transports function references that allow remote invocation
+- Replicant uses a Datafy context to allow extensibility in the way that objects print on the wire

+To this end Replicant provides two libraries: [Replicant Server](https://www.github.com/clojure/replicant-server) (this library) and [Replicant Client] (https://www.github.com/clojure/replicant-client).

 ## Docs